 The underlying reasons that the standard method for assessing local housing need was introduced in 2018, was to offer clarity to local authorities and reduce the lengthy delays to local plan preparation as housing numbers were debated during Examination.
-Such an approach was needed and has positively informed the majority of authorities when preparing their local plan.
-However, it remains a stumbling block for authorities such as EHDC whose area is dominated by a national park.
+It is commended that such approach was needed and has positively informed the majority of authorities when preparing their local plan.
+However, it remains a stumbling block for authorities such as East Hampshire whose area is dominated by the SDNP.